mcci-catena/Catena-Sketches/README.md

 ## Required Board-Support Packages

 All board support packages are maintained by MCCI.
 You should add the path to the reference Json file in your Arduino preferences.
-See the README for [arduino-boards](https://github.com/mcci-catena/arduino-boards) for more informatin.
+See the README.md for [arduino-boards](https://github.com/mcci-catena/arduino-boards) for instructions.

 ## Required Libraries

-A number of libraries are required by this code. `catena4450m101_sensor1` contains a Bash script [`git-boot.sh`](https://github.com/mcci-catena/Catena-Sketches/blob/master/catena4450m101_sensor/git-boot.sh) that can be used to download all the libraries, using a simple database stored in [`git-repos.dat`](https://github.com/mcci-catena/Catena-Sketches/blob/master/catena4450m101_sensor/git-repos.dat).
+A number of libraries are required by this code.
+The top-level of this repository contains a Bash script [`git-boot.sh`](https://github.com/mcci-catena/Catena-Sketches/blob/master/git-boot.sh) that can be used to download all the libraries, using a simple database stored in a file named `git-repos.dat`.
+Different sketches have different needs, and so each one has its own `git-repos.dat`.
+For an example, see [`catena4450m101_sensor/git-repos.dat`](https://github.com/mcci-catena/Catena-Sketches/blob/master/catena4450m101_sensor/git-repos.dat).

 * [MCCI's Catena Platform library](https://github.com/mcci-catena/Catena-Arduino-Platform) provides an enhanced environment for portable sketch development.
 It includes an command-processing framework, an elaborate persistent storage framework, encoding libraries, support for storing the persistent data from the `arduino-lorawan` library, and so forth.